 As with any other types of files, make sure your file titles describe your file in 3-8 words.
 Accurate and descriptive titles are the best starting point to ensuring that buyers will find your content without any trouble.

-Note: Spaces and dashes are allowed.
-Also, please do not leave any numbering in your file titles when you’re submitting them for curation.
+Note: Do not leave any numbering in your file titles when you’re submitting them for curation.

 You must be able to agree to all provisions in our Contributor Agreement in order to sell media files on our site, please read it thoroughly and make sure you understand your rights and responsibilities.